Technical Reference

 | Biotech startups (pre-revenue) | 15–25% | VC expected returns |

-The high end (20%) reflects that most cultured meat companies are venture-backed with no revenue.
+Why the range is wide: The low end (8%) assumes the industry matures to food-company norms – stable revenue, proven unit economics, low technology risk.
+The high end (20%) reflects today’s reality: most cultured meat companies are venture-backed with no revenue, unproven at scale, and facing regulatory uncertainty.
 As the industry matures (higher \(m\)), WACC should decline toward food-industry norms.
+Our 8-20% range brackets both Humbird’s 10% baseline and CE Delft’s 7-12% range.

 Code Reference